A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] get to twilight forest, set up a manual killing farm till u get the twilight gem.
 - [ ] Use that tk get the goblin to automate the gem dust thing
+- [ ] 2 rotten eggs on 2 5x5 dirts with vector plates on top and redstone ticking with rf tools timer under and kill them with enchanted sword for gems
 ## beginner gear guide and progression

 * you can put a normal stone tools in crafting to turn them into silent gear then replace their parts